 IRAS is concerned with many potential fallouts from this.
-Firstly, there is a deep concern over pressure to Singapore’s tax revenues if companies pull back too much profit out of the country.
-It is also concerned with the longer-term impact to Singapore as a business location, as unresolved transfer pricing controversies can be very costly and time-consuming for businesses.
+Firstly, there is a deep concern overpressure to Singapore’s tax revenues if companies pull back too much profit out of the country.
+It is also concerned with the longer-term impact on Singapore as a business location, as unresolved transfer pricing controversies can be very costly and time-consuming for businesses.

-IRAS subsequently began reviewing the transfer pricing of Singapore taxpayers to ensure compliance with the Arms Length Principle (ALP) , highlights a commitment to be a good treaty partner (Singapore has signed double tax treaties with over 70 countries) and a responsible member of the international tax community, one that upholds international tax and TP principles.
+IRAS subsequently began reviewing the transfer pricing of Singapore taxpayers to ensure compliance with the Arms Length Principle (ALP), highlights a commitment to be a good treaty partner (Singapore has signed double tax treaties with over 70 countries) and a responsible member of the international tax community, one that upholds international tax and transfer pricing principles.